SmartsquareGmbH/squit/README.md

 Further it **can** contain:

-- A `config.properties` file.
+- A `test.conf` file.
 - `db_$name_pre.sql` files.
 - `db_$name_post.sql` files.

 The `request.xml` file contains whatever payload you want to send to your backend.
 The `response.xml` file contains the expected response.

-A `config.properties` file is required at least once on the path of your test.
+A `test.conf` file is required at least once on the path of your test.
 That means that it is resolved recursively, starting at the leaf, e.g. your test folder.
-The `config.properties` can and must contain various properties, which are discussed in the `Configuration` section.
+The `test.conf` can and must contain various properties, which are discussed in the `Configuration` section.
 These properties are then merged if not existing while going up the folder tree.<br>
 This allows for convenient definition of properties for multiple tests, with the ability to override properties in special cases.

 A simple example looks like this: